hypo69/hypo/pytest/gemini - set 3/en/src/utils/convertors/json.md

     """Tests conversion of valid JSON string to XLS.""" assert json2xls(valid_json_data, xls_file_path) is True

-#Example demonstrating mocking, which is strongly recommended for testing
+#Example demonStarting mocking, which is strongly recommended for testing
 #this function since the save_xls_file functionality is external:
 # from unittest.mock import patch
 #